Skip to main content

 Do Electric Snow Shovels Make Snow Clearance Easier?

 A snow blower or thrower avoids the need for lifting.
-The lighter-weight models come in at around 30 pounds and rest on wheels.
-You won’t have to carry their weight, but the lighter models aren’t self propelled, so you’ll need to push them along.
+The lighter-weight models weigh around 30 pounds and rest on wheels.
+You won’t have to carry their weight, but the lighter models aren’t self-propelled, so you’ll need to push them along.
 They may have adjustable handles to make this easier.

-Self propelled snow blowers take the work out of pushing, but the extra motor means they can weigh in at over 150 pounds.
-To use these with the minimum of effort, you’ll need a storage space that’s easy to access.
+Self-propelled snow blowers take the work out of pushing, but the extra motor means they can weigh in at over 150 pounds.
+To use these with minimal effort, you’ll need storage space that’s easy to access.

 The take-home message is that snow removal is hard work.
 Different products can alleviate the effort involved, but each type has limitations you’ll need to consider.